Adverse Childhood Experiences (ACEs)

 We all have a role in preventing ACEs and building resiliency.
 We must increase public understanding of ACEs and their impact on health and well-being.
 As more is learned about the causes and effects of ACEs, collaborative approaches are emerging to promote safe, stable, and nurturing relationships and environments.

 We must enhance the capacity of families and providers to prevent and respond to ACEs.
 We must commit to advancing effective services and interventions by creating trauma-informed, developmentally and culturally appropriate programs that improve the standard of care.
-Through more effective prevention of ACEs, as well as better intervention with those who have already had adverse experiences, Greater Nashua will foster a community dedicated to reducing the burden ACEs have on children, families, and society as a whole.
+Through more effective prevention of ACEs, as well as better interventions for those who have already had adverse experiences, Greater Nashua will foster a community dedicated to reducing the burden ACEs have on children, families, and society as a whole.

 By recognizing shared goals, building on areas of strength, sharing data, and aligning comprehensive efforts, the Greater Nashua Public Health Advisory Council will create a greater impact, stronger partnerships, more resources, better evaluation, and increased sustainability.